President-Elect Biden Expected to Undo Trump Executive Orders and Launch Massive Immigration Policy Reform

 Again, how much and how quickly immigration reform occurs is hard to predict.
 However, it is clear already that the Biden administration’s approach to immigration policy will be very different from the Trump administration.
 We expect substantial changes to come shortly after the transfer of power.

 Do you have questions about how these changes could affect your current or potential immigration case?
-Please feel free to contact us for a free initial consultation.
+Please feel free to contact us for a free case evaluation.